PostHog/posthog.com/contents/docs/self-host/deploy/troubleshooting.md

 ### How can I increase storage size?

-Change the value (e.g. `clickhouseOperator.storage`) and run a `helm upgrade`, which works seamlessly on AWS, GCP and DigitalOcean.
+Change the value (e.g. `clickhouse.persistence.size`) and run a `helm upgrade`, which works seamlessly on AWS, GCP and DigitalOcean.

 ### Are the errors I'm seeing important?